-Research assistantships (funding from a supervisor's research grant)
+Research assistantships and stipends from the supervisor's research grant

-In many circumstances, a proportion of the \$22,000 stipend will come from a research grant that has been awarded to the student's supervisor.
+In many circumstances, a proportion of the \$26,000 stipend will come from a research grant that has been awarded to the student's supervisor.
 These grants vary in amount and duration, and each is governed by their own terms of reference.
-In addition, these grants vary by research discipline and are often awarded to address a specific research question.
-A student supported by a grant is therefore expected to work on the subject for which the grant was awarded.
-Furthermore, the terms of reference can dictate the size of stipend that can be allocated to students.
+In addition, grants vary by research discipline and are often awarded to address a specific research question.
+A student supported by a funding from a grant is therefore expected to work on the subject for which the grant was awarded.
+These funds can be allocated as a research assistantship (where the student is employed by a grant for a specific task) or as a stipend.
+Furthermore, the terms of reference of the grant can dictate the amount of funding that can be allocated to student stipends.
 As a result, there is considerable variation among supervisors in how much research funding can be used to support students, and the contribution of research grants to a student's stipend might vary over the length of the degree.
-Research assistantships normally count towards the minimum stipend.
+Funding from the supervisor's grant normally count towards the minimum stipend.